ryanleis/journeymappy/README.md

 npm install
 ```

+No extra configuration is required for PDF (jspdf), PPTX (pptxgenjs), image export (html-to-image), or CSV/Excel imports (papaparse/xlsx); these are installed via npm.

 ### 2) Database setup (Prisma + SQLite)

 This project uses Prisma ORM with a local SQLite database for storing timelines and activities.